LSAMP

 Mountain to Sea NC LSAMP

-Scholars earn up to $3000 per academic year and $4000 in the summer!
+Scholars can earn up to $1500 during academic semesters and up to $4000 in the consecutive summers!

 What is LSAMP?

-The Louis Stokes Alliance for Minority Participation (LSAMP) program is a National Science Foundation priority designed to increase the number of science, technology, engineering, and math (STEM) degrees being awarded to African American, Hispanic/Latino American, American Indian, Alaska Native, Native Hawaiian, and Native Pacific Islander students.
-Broadening participation in the STEM workforce to those groups which have historically been underrepresented in these fields is necessary to meet the challenges of tomorrow.
-ECU is part of an LSAMP alliance called Mountain to Sea NC LSAMP, which also includes Appalachian State University, UNC Greensboro, UNC Wilmington, and Western Carolina University.
+The Louis Stokes Alliance for Minority Participation (LSAMP) is a federal program that addresses a National Science Foundation priority of increasing the number of science, technology, engineering, and math (STEM) degrees being awarded to “African American, Hispanic/Latino American, American Indian, Alaska Native, Native Hawaiian, and Native Pacific Islander students” (NSF).
+The program recognizes that the nation’s competitiveness requires the broad participation of persons from multiple cultures in the STEM workforce to meet the challenges of tomorrow.

 • LSAMP Scholar community activities with near-peer mentors and opportunities to build professional relationships with faculty